İbrahim Şahin: Susurluk scandal

 The fatal car crash, which occurred on 3 November 1996 in the small northwestern town of Susurluk, exposed links between politics, organized crime and the bureaucracy, referred to in Turkish as the derin devlet [deep state].
-Upon Çatlı's death in the crash and the exposure of Şahin's intertwined connections to him, Şahin was dismissed from his posts and put under investigation for protecting members of the police department who were involved in the assassination, three months before the Susurluk crash, of controversial businessman Ömer Lütfü Topal, known as the "casino king", as well as those implicated in the abduction of another shady operative, Tarık Ümit.
+Upon Çatlı's death in the crash and the exposure of Şahin's intertwined connections to him, Şahin was dismissed from his posts and investigated for protecting members of the police department who were involved in the assassination, three months before the Susurluk crash, of controversial businessman Ömer Lütfü Topal, known as the "casino king", as well as those implicated in the abduction of another shady operative, Tarık Ümit.

 Tansu Çiller, Turkey's first female prime minister, who served from June 1993 to March 1996, requested Şahin's return to the police force and said that he was owed an apology.
 However, on 27 January 1997 a warrant was issued for his arrest and although he initially eluded capture, on 6 March he was charged with 5–9 years in jail for felony and surrendered within five days later, ultimately being acquitted six months later, on 12 September.
 After a passage of eighteen months, in March 1999, he was charged for up to year's imprisonment for allegedly losing weapons donated to the police.
 Nine years later, on 28 March 2008, he was in a serious traffic accident and lost his memory.
 On 14 April he was sentenced to one year in jail for negligence.
 His deposition in May was ineffectual because of his memory problem.
 He and his subordinate Korkut Eken were initially handed a six-year sentence.
 This was later reduced to 486 days. Şahin's plea to president Ahmet Necdet Sezer to pardon the rest on account of his ill health was granted.